OrnitheMC/condor/README.md

 # condor

-A local variable table generator for Java class files, based on code from the [Mixin project](https://github.com/SpongePowered/Mixin/).
+A local variable table generator for Java class files.